Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 spring.jms.cache.enabled=false
 ```

-#### Set properties for Java ReST API projects (OPTIONAL)
+#### Set properties for Java ReST API projects

-If you are going to create a project for a Java ReST API client set the following properties (i.e. not needed if you are
-just creating a project for an Event handler client).
+> **Note:** Skip this section if you are just creating a project for an Event handler client.

-Tell the ReST API client where the Content Services server is running and the endpoints for the ReST APIs:
+If you plan to create a project for a Java ReST API client, set the following properties to tell the ReST API client where the Content Services server is running and the endpoints for the ReST APIs:

 ```text
 # HTTP Basic Authentication that will be used by the API